 The decorative fabric that we’ve selected has a pattern, so in the video, we will be keeping the pattern centered for our throw pillow.
 This is done by measuring with a ruler to locate the exact center of the fabric and placing pins to mark the area.
 By centering the pattern, we can be sure our throw pillow appears symmetrical when displayed.
 For the step-by-step instructions, we've also chosen to show how to sew a throw pillow that does not have a pattern so it does not need to be centered.

-Throw pillows make great accent pieces for any type of furniture and with our fabric selection, you can create endless custom designs.
+Throw pillows make great accent pieces for any type of furniture.
+With our fabric selection, you can create endless custom designs.
 With our help, you’ll soon have a house full of fashionable throw pillows!

 1. Determine the measurements of your throw pillow.